 Sue is a retired owner of three small businesses in manufacturing and retail, two of which began as start up companies.
 She has a keen interest in the practical workings of philanthropy and has volunteered in a variety of organisations, including Social Ventures Australia.

 Patrick is one of Australia’s leading non-fiction authors.
 He’s also one of the country’s most experienced TV all-rounders.
 After more than 25 years on network TV with the Nine & Seven Networks presenting on programs like Today, Sunday, Wide World of Sports, Money, Today Tonight and Sportsworld, Patrick started writing full time in 2002.
 He has written 20 best-selling books, including The Spirit of Kokoda, The Spirit of The Digger, Fromelles, Cosgrove, The Coast Watchers and the It’s Never Too Late series of inspirational books.
 He was Chairman of the Kokoda Track Foundation for ten years up to 2017.

-Rob is Founding Partner of Forté Communications.
-He works with corporates to help lift senior management performance, communication and leadership.
+Rob has been lead pitch coach for TFN since its inception and has helped over 140 non-profits pitch their stories and hit their funding targets.
+Rob is Founder of the Impact Investment Summit Asia Pacific, also Founding Partner of Forté Communications working with corporates to lift executive performance, communication and leadership.
 Rob's prior experience includes 20 years at multi-national ad agency, J. Walter Thompson, where he held CEO positions in Johannesburg, Cape Town, London and Sydney.
-Rob is passionate about people and social enterprise.
-He is Chairman of SchoolAid - the national schools-based philanthropy network empowering kids to help kids in crisis.

 Vicky has had a 20 year career in fundraising, philanthropy and communications in museums, science, health and the higher education sector.
 She currently works with a range of not-for-profits providing support and advice on strategy, stakeholder engagement, fundraising, philanthropy and communications.